OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/file-payment-consents.md

 | 4 |AUTH |The consent resource has been successfully authorised. |
 | 5 |COND| The consented action has been successfully completed.
 This does not reflect the status of the consented action.|

-Changes to the StatusCode, such as being rejected, should be captured in `StatusReason`, an array of `StatusReasonCode`, `StatusReasonDescription` and `Path`.
+Changes to the Status, such as being rejected, should be captured in `StatusReason`, an array of `StatusReasonCode`, `StatusReasonDescription` and `Path`.

 | Field | Description |
 |---|---|